Rural drinking water supply to remote communities

 Water treatment upgrades were required for six marae throughout Gisborne, Bay of Plenty and Great Island Barrier.
 The objectives of the project were to improve the long-term quality of the rural drinking water along with improving the capacity and capability of the water treatment plant installers, operators, and service people in these areas.

 FILTEC have been involved in the initiative as the lead drinking water plant supplier.
 The scope of works included the design and delivery of new water treatment systems, community operator training and ongoing maintenance to help keep each marae’s water safe.

-Modular water treatment plants
+Delivered modular water treatment plants

 Cost-effectively fabricated and assembled in-house

-Improved water quality safe for drinking
+Improved water quality at all sites, making it safe for drinking